Oracle Cloud LLMs: 44% Better Price-Performance

 Deploy external LLMs (PyTorch, TensorFlow) and query from database.

-OCI Data Science endpoints expose HTTP APIs.
-Database calls these APIs through UTL_HTTP.
-Your SQL queries can invoke GPT-3, Llama, or custom models.
+OCI Data Science endpoints expose HTTP APIs, which the database calls through UTL_HTTP, so your SQL queries can invoke GPT-3, Llama, or custom models directly.

 -- Call deployed LLM from database query